 – half a cup of vinegar

 Mix the vinegar with baking soda until you create a white paste.
 Cover the stains on the glass door with this paste, without rubbing.
 Let it act for 10 minutes.
-Use the green side of a sponge to rub gently the glass surface, and then rinse with lukewarm water.
+Use the green side of a sponge to rub gently the glass surface, then rinse with lukewarm water.
+Soap scum and water deposits will be gone.